AleksandrHovhannisyan/webp/README.md

 ## Usage and Syntax

-The tool converts all valid images in a directory to webp and generates the output files for those images.
+The tool converts all valid images in a directory, and all nested subdirectories, to WebP and generates the output files for those images.
 Static images are converted using the `cwebp` CLI utility.
 Animated GIFs are converted using the `gif2webp` utility that comes with the download.

 Syntax: